Never say beautiful until you’ve seen Nikko

 - Futarasan jinja The last and most important of the three shrines within the UNESCO area, founded in 767 by Shōdō shōnin, taking its name from Mount Nantai, also called Futarasan hence an important example of ancient type of mountain cult.
 Most of the current buildings in the complex date from 1617, making it the oldest structures in Nikko.
 It is located just opposite to the west of Tōshō-gū.
 Open from 9.00am until 16.30pm.
 Entrance fee of ¥200.

 - Taiyu-in Temple Literally west from Futarasan, it was not originally planned in my route, however as I saw it in the distance, I could not let the chance go.
-It turned to be impressive and one of my favorites in Nikko, and one of the less visited so it’s great to avoid the hordes of tourists.
+It turned to be impressive and one of my favourites in Nikko, and one of the less visited so it’s great to avoid the hordes of tourists.
 Entrance fee of ¥550.

 Located 140 kilometres north of Tokyo, the best and straightforward way to reach Nikko is by railway, and here, you have two options.
 First of all, unfortunately any Japan Railway Pass holder cannot benefit in the only direct route with Tokyo, private Tobu railway.
 It departs from Tobu-Asakusa Station, and if this is your option chosen, the get yourself the 2 Day Nikko Pass even if you only go for a day trip since this is the best value including the return trip in regular trains only (not included the faster ones, called Spacia), and also unlimited buses through the UNESCO area costing ¥2670 per person (around £18).
 The journey will take around 2 hours.